Stop Making These Small Business Website Mistakes If You Want to Succeed Online!

 4 – Not Having a Strong Brand

-Unfortunately many small businesses either do not have a strong brand identity, or they rely on a generic brand image.
-Unfortunately both are examples of small business website mistakes.
+Unfortunately, many small businesses either do not have a strong brand identity, or they rely on a generic brand image.
+Both are examples of small business website mistakes.
 Let me put this very simply; if you have a weak or non-existent brand your online competitors can and will use that to their advantage!
 Ouch!
 That’s not exactly what you want, is it?

 5 – Not Proofreading The Content

 The next of our common small business website mistakes is the one most often overlooked by small business owners!
 A spelling error on your website can make customers doubt your authenticity, reliability, and professionalism.
 Too many small business owners write their own content, run it through a spell checker (or not!), and put it online.
 However, spell checkers, even if you do use them, do not catch every single error, and can not be relied upon for something as important as your small business website.